shakes76/PatternAnalysis-2023/recognition/AlzheimerClassifierNN_ZacharyWalls_46966775/README.md

 # AlzViT

-This repository contains the code for training a custom made Visual-Transformer based model used to identify Alzheimer's disease in brain scans.
-The model was trained on the ADNI dataset for Alzheimer's disease with PyTorch utilised in the development and structuring of the model.
+This repository contains the code for training a custom made Visual-Transformer based model used to identify Alzheimer's disease in 2D sliced brain scans.
+The model was trained on the ADNI dataset which contains a number of sliced brain scan images separated into Normal (NC) and Alzheimer's classifications

+for Alzheimer's disease with PyTorch utilised in the development and structuring of the model.

 ## Dependencies